wazo-platform/wazo-platform.org/content/install-c4.md

-# Install the Class 4 engine
+# Install the Class 4 engine (BETA)

+**Note**: This procedure is a BETA and may be not up-to-date.
+Use at your own risk!

 ## Supported environments